Juniper-ASEANP-SE/clog/README.md

 # clog

-clog is a simple script to tail (with the -f option) a syslog generated file that is sent by CGNAT on MX-SPC3.
+`clog.py` is a simple script to tail (with the -f option) a syslog generated file that is sent by CGNAT on MX-SPC3.
 This script strips away some unnecessary fields to match the log by MS-MPC.
 Currently, the cleaned up log is send to console but can be easily modified to send via system or python3 log facilities.